Summary

 Notes on safety rating

 The Tesla Model Y has one of the best safety ratings of any new car on the market, with the highest overall Euro NCAP score in recent years.
-It also won the 2023 What Car? safety award, presented in conjuntion with UK-based safety organistation (and the UK’s designated Euro NCAP member) Thatcham Research.

 The only thing to remember is that Tesla’s AutoPilot and ‘self-driving’ functions are not properly autonomous driving functions, and still require human control at all times.
 However, they do provide very good assistance to the driver in many circumstances to help prevent an accident.